 - Always spell check and proof-read applications.
 (Mrs. Grange in the Career Center is happy to edit and proof-read.)

 - Make sure you have submitted everything requested and answered all the questions.

 - Don't submit anything that isn't asked for, and stay under the required word count.

-- Photocopy or save everything before you submit it, in case your application gets lost and needs to be re-submitted.
+- Photocopy everything before you submit it, in case your application gets lost and needs to be re-submitted.

 - Professionalize your online presence, remove potentially embarrassing content from social media.
 Use an appropriate email address.